Employee Absconding Legal Action During Probation

 dmc554@gmail.com

-Please send him a letter at his local and permanent address and ask him to resume duty after explaining his absence.
-In the said letter you can also word it that in case he fails to resume duty you will be constrained to believe that he is no longer interested in working in the organisation.
+Please send him a letter to his local and permanent address, asking him to resume duty after explaining his absence.
+In the said letter, you can also mention that in case he fails to resume duty, you will be constrained to believe that he is no longer interested in working in the organization.

 skjohri1

 You have to place the employee under suspension for having been in police custody for more than 48 hours.
-After he has been aquitted of the charges by the court then only you can take him back on duty.
+After he has been acquitted of the charges by the court, then only can you take him back on duty.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute